 The Bottom Line

-With the right preparation and products, you can give your storm door a fresh new look that will last for years to come.
+But painting them isn’t always as straightforward as it seems.
+Before you begin, check with the manufacturer if the painting voids the warranty.
+Then, with the proper preparation and paint products, you can give your storm door a fresh look that will last for years.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.

-He had worked as a painter for more than a decade to serve the customers in areas such as Charleston, Mount Pleasant, Beaufort, Georgetown, SC (South Carolina).
-Today in his free time, he likes to read and write about the newer techniques that are being implemented in his profession.
+He had worked as a painter for over a decade serving customers in areas such as Charleston, Mount Pleasant, Beaufort, and Georgetown, SC (South Carolina).
+Today in his free time, he likes to read and write about the newer techniques implemented in his profession.
 You may read more about him here or get in touch with him here.